-Submission ID Key Points of Submission Analysis State Interest?
-Yes/No Recommendation Significant Change?
-Rd Transfer Rd Billing Rd Transfer Rd Billing The submission notes that the inclusion of the land in the Low-medium Density Residential Zone is warranted based on the following: The close proximity of the land to the Spring Creek / Boystown residential development; The proximity of the land to an urban area, which will provide for the sustainable and east officient delivery of infractructure and convince. and cost efficient delivery of infrastructure and services; The Spring Creek / Boystown development is likely to occur in the immediate future, prior to development in the Kerry Road locality; Augmentation of infrastructure along Cryna Road can be readily accommodated as an orderly expansion prior to opening development in a new locality; The land is in proximity to the Master Plan Areas shown in the Master Plan Overlay.
+Out with the IP Analusia Submission ID Key Points of Submission Analysis Rd This State Rd Balling Rd Balli The submission notes that the inclusion of the land in the Low-medium Density Residential Zone is warranted based on the following: The close proximity of the land to the Spring Creek / Boystown residential development; The proximity of the land to an urban area, which will provide for the sustainable and cost efficient delivery of infrastructure and services; The Spring Creek / Boystown development is likely to occur in the immediate future, prior to development in the Kerry Road locality; Augmentation of infrastructure along Cryna Road can be readily accommodated as an orderly expansion prior to opening development in a new locality; The land is in proximity to the Master Plan Areas shown in the Master Plan Overlay.
 The submission notes that the close proximity of the land to these existing Master Plan Areas would enable its readily expansion to include the subject land.
 The submission further notes that the inclusion of the land in the Master Plan Overlay would achieve the same outcome as the intent of the Investigation Area, which dictates the need for a planning study to determine the land's development potential; The previous SEQ Regional Plan (2009) was designed to accommodate the future urban expansion of Beaudesert with a planning horizon to 2031.
 The submission notes that there is a need for the area to be developed for urban purposes within approximately 12 years, as opposed to the minimum of 15 years identified in the draft Planning Scheme.
 The submission considers that aligning Council's identified growth area with that of the current SEQ Regional Plan is logical and not likely to cause any conflict in terms of the sustainable and cost efficient delivery of infrastructure and services.
 PLSS18/000214 The submission is made in relation to Lot 101 SP296605 and Lots 15 and 17 SP274352, which is proposed to be included in the Rural Zone and the Beaudesert Investigation Area for future urban expansion as shown on Strategic Framework Map SFM-01 - Communities and Character of the draft Planning Scheme.